 "You don't have to worry too much," said Scorpius, taking the vial Bea handed him (she didn't trust much of anyone with her supplies, but he couldn't possibly screw up being a shelf).
 "Anjali won't hurt him without reason; it's not her style."

 "But why make him an pre-prefect in the first place?"
-As far as Bea knew, it wasn't even a real position, which she tried to tell Albus, but he was particularly stubborn about his friendship crusade after Scorpius and Fred's lack of support.
+It wasn't even a real position, which she tried to tell Albus, but he was particularly stubborn about his friendship crusade after Scorpius and Fred's lack of support.

 "He's just a bargaining chip.
 Her foot in the door, if you will."
 Scorpius juggled the stoppered potions until Bea glowered at him.
 "Low investment in keeping him around, and if she ever needs to threaten us, he'll be right there to use."